rezahusain/rubric/sdf/final-project/technical.md

 - [ ] **Consistent Indentation**: Is the code indentation consistent throughout the application?
 - [ ] **Clear Naming Conventions**: Are variables, methods, and classes named clearly and descriptively?
 Names should accurately reflect the purpose or functionality of the entity they represent.
 - [ ] **Casing Conventions**: Does the code follow language-specific casing conventions? (e.g., snake_case for Ruby variables and methods, CamelCase for classes).
+- [ ] **DRY Principles**: Are there examples of adherence to the DRY (Don't Repeat Yourself) principle? (eg queries are abstracted to model methods instead of view templates for reusability/readability)
 - [ ] **Code Clarity**: Is the code easy to read and understand?
 Look for simple, straightforward implementations and avoid unnecessary complexity.
-- [ ] **Proper File and Directory Naming**: Are files and directories named consistently and organized logically according to their purpose within the application?

-### Bonus (max 2)
-- [ ] **Minimal Inline Comments**: Does the code include inline comments that explain "why" behind non-obvious logic?
+Does the code include inline comments that explain "why" behind non-obvious logic?
 Over-commenting should be avoided; code should be self-explanatory wherever possible.
-- [ ] **DRY Principles**: Are there examples of adherence to the DRY (Don't Repeat Yourself) principle?
-Identify instances where code reuse through methods or partials is effectively implemented.
-- [ ] **Use of Whitespace for Readability**: Is whitespace used effectively to separate code blocks and improve readability?
-- [ ] **Linting**: Is there a linter setup? (rubocop for ruby, eslint for javascript)
+Unused code should be deleted (not commented out).

 ### Score (/5):

 ### Notes:

 ## Frontend
-- [ ] **Semantic HTML Usage**: Is the project making effective use of semantic HTML elements to structure the content, ensuring that it's both accessible and SEO-friendly?
+- [ ] **Semantic HTML**: Is the project making effective use of semantic HTML elements to structure the content, ensuring that it's both accessible and SEO-friendly?
-- [ ] **Styling Consistency and Responsiveness**: Does the frontend employ CSS or CSS frameworks (like Bootstrap) for styling, ensuring a consistent and responsive design across various devices and screen sizes?
+- [ ] **Styling**: Does the frontend employ CSS or CSS frameworks (like Bootstrap) for styling?
 - [ ] **Template Usage for Reusability**: Are partial templates used to promote code reusability and maintainability for common UI components (e.g., navigation bars, forms, lists)?
 - [ ] **Client-Side Interactivity**: Is JavaScript or JavaScript frameworks/libraries (e.g., jQuery) utilized to enhance the UI with dynamic content and interactive elements, reducing unnecessary page reloads?
 - [ ] **Rails View Helpers**: Does the project leverage Rails view helpers (link_to, form_with, etc.) to streamline the generation of view code and enforce best practices in form and link creation?